 Life span in temperate regions is usually just one year.
 Those living above ground will be killed by frost.

-Phlangium sp. left is mainly nocturnal.
+Phlangium sp. below, is mainly nocturnal.
 It is in the Phalangiidae family, which has 200 species world wide.
 Their leg span can reach 10 cm, but their body length is rarely longer than 1 cm.

-Leiobunum rotundum (left) is one of the most common species found in the U. K. Individuals reach maturity from July to November.
+Leiobunum rotundum (above) is one of the most common species found in the U. K. Individuals reach maturity from July to November.
 It is found in thick vegetation, woods, hedges, marshes, walls and fences.
 And is less common in more open and dry habitats.
 It occurs all over Europe and North Africa.

 Female body length is 5 - 6 mm and males are 3 - 4 mm long.
 The longest leg is around 58 mm long.
 Males have a red/brown body.
 Females have a lighter abdomen with a dark rectangular spot in the middle.